 The Australian subsidiary is an investment holding real estate company that develops and rents out its properties.
-The properties owned by this company are substantially tenanted as at 31 December 2017.
-The lower profit is due to a negative fair value charge recognised in the preceding quarter.
+The properties owned by this company are substantially tenanted as at 30 June 2018.

-Part B: Explanatory notes pursuant to Appendix 9B of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad (Cont'd)
+Part B : Explanatory notes pursuant to Appendix 9B of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad (Cont'd)